 If your coverage is terminated for not paying your premium, you won’t be eligible to enroll with us again until Open Enrollment or a Special Enrollment period.
 So make sure you pay your bills on time!

 After you pay your first bill, you have a three-month grace period.
 During the first month of your grace period, we will keep paying claims for covered services you receive.
 If you continue to receive services during the second and third months of your grace period, we may hold these claims.
 If your coverage is in the second or third month of a grace period, we will notify you and your healthcare providers about the possibility of denied claims.
 We will also notify the U.S. Department of Health and Human Services (HHS) that you haven’t paid your premium.

 After you pay your first bill, you have a grace period of one month.
 During this time, we will continue to cover your care, but we may hold your claims.
 We will notify you, your providers and the HHS about this non-payment and the possibility of denied claims.

 "Retroactive denial of a previously paid claim" or "retroactive denial of payment" means any attempt by a carrier retroactively to collect payments already made to a provider with respect to a claim by reducing other payments currently owed to the provider, by withholding or setting off against future payments, or in any other manner reducing or affecting the future claim payments to the provider.

-There are instances where claims may be denied retroactively if you received services from a provider or facility that is not in our network, terminate coverage with Ambetter, late notification of other coverage due to new coverage, a change in circumstance, such as divorce or marriage.
+There are instances where claims may be denied retroactively if you received services from a provider or facility that is not in our network, terminate coverage with Ambetter, provide late notification of other coverage due to new coverage, or have a change in circumstance, such as divorce or marriage.
 This causes AMBETTER to request recoupment of payment from the Provider.